 Customising your car is central to the game.
 The parts you add and choose determine the events in which you can compete, and whether you’ll manage to outrun the law in cop chases.
-EA recently released a trailer dedicated to showing off the complex customisation system, which you can see below.

 "Derelicts" also make their debut in the trailer, offering you the option to explore the open world looking for vintage car parts.
 Once you've found all required parts, you'll be able to build and customise the car, creating one-of-a-kind supercars for use in-game.
 It's a cool feature, but one that isn't new; 2014's The Crew had a similar feature, dubbed Wreck Parts, that provided vintage cars once all car parts were found.

 Those who want more information on the customisation features and derelicts, you can head over to the EA website.

 Unlike the previous Need for Speed, Payback will have an offline single-player mode as well as a day-night cycle.